kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Ship Distributed Traces to SAP Cloud Logging

-The Telemetry module supports ingesting [distributed traces](./../../03-traces.md) from applications and the Istio service mesh to the OTLP endpoint of the SAP Cloud Logging service.
+The Telemetry module supports ingesting [distributed traces](./../../03-traces.md) from applications and the Istio service mesh to the OTLP endpoint of the SAP Cloud Logging service instance.
-To enable shipping traces to the SAP Cloud Logging service, follow the below procedure:
+To enable shipping traces to the SAP Cloud Logging service instance, follow the below procedure:

 1. Deploy the Istio Telemetry resource by executing the following command:
     ```
-    cat <<EOF | kubectl apply -n istio-system -f -
+    kubectl apply -n istio-system -f - <<EOF
     apiVersion: telemetry.istio.io/v1alpha1
     kind: Telemetry
     metadata: